Ford to keep Fiesta production in Germany after cost-saving deal

-BERLIN Ford Motor Co (F.N) will keep production of the Fiesta, its top-selling European car, in high-wage Germany after agreeing with workers to cut assembly costs as it looks to end years of losses on its European operations.
+BERLIN, June 10 Ford Motor Co will keep production of the Fiesta, its top-selling European car, in high-wage Germany after agreeing with workers to cut assembly costs as it looks to end years of losses on its European operations.

 The U.S. carmaker said on Tuesday management and workers had agreed to scrap costly night shifts, increase flexibility on working hours and reassign work from suppliers to Ford, delivering total savings it estimated at $400 million between 2017 and 2021.